politecat314/car-detector-tensorflow/README.md

 Object detection is done by RCNN + Inception-ResNet-V2.
 To change this to a different model such as SSD + MobileNet V2, follow the instructions [here](https://www.tensorflow.org/hub/tutorials/object_detection).
 Object detection is first done for all objects.
 A maximum of the 100 highest confident objects are chosen.
 From this, cars are filtered out (>0.1 confidence is accpeted for cars).
 Car with the largest area is chosen as the primary car and the bounding box is drawn around it.

+### Warnings
-Note: if the confidence level for car is <0.9, a warning is shown.
+* If the confidence level for car is <0.9, a warning is shown.
+* If no car is found, all returned values for `run_detector` function are -1 and a warning is shown.

 ## How to use?